-Patients with MR need a safe and simple therapy.
+Patients with degenerative MR need a safe and simple therapy.

-Vesalius Cardiovascular is currently developing the Calla-TC3 mitral valve repair system, a biomedical device and delivery system which can be advanced percutaneously to the heart, for the treatment of degenerative MR (due to mitral valve prolapse), the most common variety of MR.
+Vesalius Cardiovascular is currently developing the Calla transfemoral mitral valve repair system, a biomedical device and delivery system that can be advanced percutaneously to the heart for the treatment of degenerative MR, the most common variety of MR.

-For the Calla-TC3 mitral valve repair system, the principles of surgical mitral valve repair are utilized, but sternotomy, heart-lung bypass, and cardiac arrest - components of an open heart operation - are not required.
-Decades of surgical experience have proven the effectiveness and durability of these applied surgical principles.
+For the Calla TMVr system, the principles of surgical mitral valve repair are utilized, but sternotomy, heart-lung bypass, and cardiac arrest - components of an open heart operation - are not required.
+Decades of surgical experience have proven the effectiveness and durability of our applied surgical principles.
 Today, Vesalius pushes forward to provide the benefit of surgery, but without the need for surgery.

 Percutaneous procedures like TAVR for structural heart disease have shown us the immense potential of a percutaneous approach.
 The less invasive nature of percutaneous procedures means a shorter hospitalization, and an earlier return to work and normal activities, as early as 24 hours.
 For a busy and active patient, this is perhaps the greatest benefit, both economically and for family life.
 And for the healthcare system, shorter hospitalization means less cost.

 There is also a group of patients with other illnesses who are not candidates for surgery, due to prohibitive risk.
-This is where the Calla-TC3 mitral repair system could fulfill an unmet need, by offering an effective treatment for patients who are too sick to undergo traditional surgical therapy.
+This is where the Calla TMVr system could fulfill an unmet need, by offering an effective treatment for patients who are too sick to undergo traditional surgical therapy.

-Calla-TC3 will be implanted by a skilled cardiovascular interventionalist with expert knowledge of mitral valve disease, and transcatheter structural heart techniques.
-Calla-TC3 is able to address both simple and complex degenerative problems with the same simple approach.
+Calla will be implanted by a skilled cardiovascular interventionalist with expert knowledge of mitral valve disease, and transcatheter structural heart techniques.
+Calla is able to address both simple and complex degenerative problems with the same simple approach.
 Whether there is a single leaflet prolapse, or a complex case with multiple segments of leaflet prolapse, the implantation and repair technique is the same.
-This benefit sets Calla-TC3 above our competitors.
+This effectiveness and adoptability benefit places Calla above our competitors.